dreamcatcher-tech/network/Inbox/2024-05-23 1831 graceful provisioning.md

 ?
 Might be different if done during a request ?
 So appears the initial smoke test is simply to turn it on, and the most we could hope for is a queue action that we fired off - that inital action seems to get stopped for different reasons.
 So the locking should only be done by the queue processing action - the server is just a normal checker to await home initialization

-Sequence
-First boot locks the db
-bounces any requests until the

 First request that comes in could trigger the system.
 Or, make a queue item that triggers it as soon as the system boots.